yutokun/Spherical-Media-Player/README.md

 ![](./Docs/Screenshot.png)

 Spherical Video / Photo Player for macOS.
-VLC and GoPro Player support spherical media, but they rely on specific metadata.
+Other common players also support spherical media, but they rely on specific metadata.
 This program can play these media as spherical without needing it.

 Made with Unity.